 1. Identify the Underlying Problem

 Before you can get down to solving problems, you first need to figure out what your problems stem from.
 It might seem like the most obvious first step to take, but it’s a surprisingly difficult thing to asses.
 Most people aren’t completely aware of what is putting the largest amount of stress on their finances.
-Finding the financial drain requires a bit of investigation into one’s own finances.
+Finding the financial drain requires a bit of investigation into one’s own finances and these days there are personal finance class for teens and young adults also.

 The most obvious culprit would be any significant change that has happened in your life recently.
 Changes in marital status such as divorce tend to put a lot of financial stress on both parties.
 Having a child might be wonderful, but it also adds a lot to your expenses, which could spell trouble for your finances.
 Moving out from your parent’s place is a big step towards financial independence, but it also adds a mountain of financial stress on top of your current situation.